 Carver Board Governance Model

-Under this type of model, there are few standing committees, leaving the bulk of the responsibility for leadership to the board and the CEO.
-The board allows the CEO to take responsibility for operations and employees.
-Whether the group is a corporation or a nonprofit, the board gives a high level of trust over to the CEO.
-While board members operate mostly behind the scenes, boards should recruit board members who have a demonstrated commitment to the organization and who are willing to enhance their skills through continued board member and governance training.
+Under this type of model, there are few standing committees, leaving the board and the CEO responsible for the bulk of company leadership, with the CEO overseeing operations and employees.
+Whether the group is a corporation or a nonprofit, the board gives a high level of trust to the CEO.
+While board members operate primarily behind the scenes, boards should recruit board members who demonstrate commitment to the organization and are willing to enhance their skills through continued board member and governance training.

-A religious school may adopt the Carver governance model for running their basic operations.
-They may add a religious board to ensure that the organization remains in keeping with their mission and vision.
+A religious school may adopt the Carver governance model for running its basic operations.
+They may add a religious board to ensure that the organization remains in keeping with its mission and vision.
 They may also add an advisory board to ensure that they have the legal and financial expertise that they need on the board.
-In addition, they may add a charity board to focus on fundraising and using those funds to better serve the community.
+Lastly, they may add a charity board to focus on fundraising and using those funds to better serve the community.

 Traditional Model of Governance

-The oldest form of corporate governance is the Traditional Model have a collective responsibility for all matters, and they speak with one voice when implementing the Traditional Model.
+Board of directors operating under the Traditional Model have a collective responsibility for all matters, and they speak with one voice.
 The board outlines the processes and policies as stated in the bylaws, but the model identifies the structures.

 Cortex Board of Governance Model